-The Forever Proud Project was created to reinforce USL’s commitment to social impact and to provide a safe, inclusive space for all fans.
+The Forever Proud Project was created to reinforce USL’s commitment to social impact and to provide a safe, inclusive space for all fans, players, coaches and employees.

 The goal of this national initiative is to prioritize education, community development programs, authentic and intentional fan experiences, relationship building opportunities, and LGBTQ+ storytelling for teams, players, and fans – all designed to support the LGBTQ+ community and the ongoing creation of a welcoming environment for LGBTQ+ fans, employees, and partners in USL communities across the country.

 Take the Forever Proud Pledge

 By signing up for this form, you are taking the following pledge: